Life insurance options for foreign nationals: How to get a US life insurance policy

 Assuming the underwriting process is successful, your policy will be issued.
 Make certain that you understand all the terms and conditions of your policy as it is issued, especially those that relate to paying premiums.
 Many insurers require that premiums be paid in US dollars from a US bank account.
 If overseas payments are accepted, make sure to account for transfer time and currency conversion fees to ensure full and timely payment of your premiums.

 Getting life insurance as a foreign national in the US can be challenging but it's not impossible.
-The main issue is understanding how residency and immigration status impacts available options and ability to secure life insurance in a way that meets your needs.
+The main issue is understanding how residency and immigration status impacts available options and ability to obtain life insurance in a way that meets your needs.